mendersoftware/mender-docs/05.System-updates-Yocto-Project/01.Overview/docs.md

 In order to support robust rollback, Mender requires the device to have a certain partition layout.
 At least four different partitions are needed:
 * one boot partition, containing the U-Boot bootloader and its environment
-* two partitions for storing the root file system and kernel.
+* two partitions for storing the root filesystem and kernel.
 The kernel image file, zImage, and any device tree binary should be stored in directory `/boot`.
 * one for persistent data

-One of the rootfs and kernel partitions will be marked as the *active* partition, from which the kernel and rootfs will be booted.
+Mender marks one of the root filesystem partitions as *active*, making the partition the boot target.
-The other, called the *inactive* partition, will be used by the update mechanism to write the updated image.
+The other, *inactive* partition, holds the previous root file system update.
+The client may either overwrite the inactive partition on a new update or roll back if the active partition does not boot.
-After an update their roles are swapped.
+On a successful update, the partitions swaps roles.

-The persistent data partition stores data that needs to be preserved through an update.
+The persistent data partition stores data requiring preservation through system updates.

-A sample partition layout is shown below:
+The following figure illustrates an example partition layout:

 ![Mender client partition layout](mender_client_partition_layout.png)